Running ARMO/Rapid7 Node Agents on GKE Autopilot Clusters

 --set nodeAgent.gke.allowlist.enabled=true \

-Step 5: Verify Node Agent Pod is Running
+Step 5: Verify the Node Agent Pod is Running

 kubectl get pods -n kubescape

-Look for a pod with a name similar to node-agent-* and ensure it has STATUS: Running.
+Look for a pod named node-agent-* with STATUS: Running.

 🎉 You're Done!

-Your GKE Autopilot cluster is now running ARMO/Kubescape's node agents securely and in compliance with GKE's partner workload policies.
+Your GKE Autopilot cluster is now running the ARMO/Rapid7 node agents securely and in compliance with GKE's partner workload policies.